Amirfarhad-Nilizadeh/BuggyJavaJML/NotVerified/JMLFaleNegative/Overflow/ArjaE/Calculator/bug1/Repaired/ReadMe.txt

 The first "switch" does not affect the final value of "output."
-However, based on specification, both underflow and overflow can happen in the "case '+': output=num1 - num2;" and OpenJML considers it a bug.
+However, based on specification, both underflow and overflow can happen in the "case '+': output=num1 - num2;" and OpenJML cannot verify it.